bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 ---
 layout: default
-title: Layer File Presentation
+title: Layer File Presentation Standards
 grand_parent: Web-based Mapping
 parent: Presentation Workflow - Providers
 nav_order: 821
 has_toc: false
 ---

-# LAYER FILE PRESENTATION
+# LAYER FILE PRESENTATION STANDARDS

 A layer file is an ESRI-based file with a .lyr extension that stores the path to a source dataset and other layer properties, including symbology.
 It provides a consistent presentation for data and is built using ESRI's ArcGIS software.